kingco6ra/kubeway/README.md

 ### Step 2: Run docker-compose

-With your config.yaml ready, you can now start the Kubectl-Forwarder using docker-compose.
-This step assumes you have a docker-compose.yml file set up for the Kubectl-Forwarder service.
+With your config.yaml ready, you can now start the **kubeway** using docker-compose.
+This step assumes you have a docker-compose.yml file set up for the **kubeway** service.
 Start the services by running:

 ```bash